oracle/node-oracledb/INSTALL.md

 Review the generic [prerequisites](#prerequisites).

 Pre-built binaries were built on Oracle Linux 6 and will require a compatible glibc.
+The pre-built binaries are known to be usable on Oracle Linux 6, 7, and 8.

 ##### 3.2.1.2 Install Node.js